nickklos10/E-Store-Application/README.md

 - **JavaFX Issues**:
   - If you encounter issues related to JavaFX, ensure that your IDE and Maven are correctly set up to include JavaFX.
 You might need to configure the `--module-path` and `--add-modules` arguments if running from the command line.

----

-This `README.md` should provide a clear and detailed guide for anyone who needs to understand, build, and run your project.
-It includes all the essential information and instructions to make the project accessible and easy to use.